Huxpro/huxpro.github.io/README.md

 ---
 ```

-The iframe will be automatically resized to adapt different form factors also the device orientation.
-A padding is left to imply user that there has more content below, also to ensure that there is a area for user to scroll down in mobile device seeing most of the keynote framework prevent the browser default scroll behavior.
+The `iframe` element will be automatically resized to adapt different form factors and device orientation.
+Because most of the keynote framework prevent the browser default scroll behavior.
+A bottom-padding is set to help user and imply user that more content could be presented below.

-#### Comment
+### Comment

-This theme support both [Disqus](http://disqus.com) and [Duoshuo](http://duoshuo.com) as the third party discussion system.
+Currently, [Disqus](http://disqus.com) <del> and [Duoshuo](http://duoshuo.com)</del> are supported as third party discussion system.

-First, you need to sign up and get your own account. **Repeat, DO NOT use mine!** (I have set Trusted Domains) It is deathly simple to sign up and you will get the full power of management system.
+First of all, you need to sign up and get your own account. **Repeat, DO NOT use mine!** (I have set Trusted Domains) It is deathly simple to sign up and you will get the full power of management system.
 Please give it a try!

 Second, from V1.5, you can easily complete your comment configuration by just adding your **short name** into `_config.yml`: